dgattey/traffic/README.md

 the middle of a request.
 No matter what order we did things, nothing failed!
 Additionally, we modified the traffic bot to send us information every x amount of time, and tested it with requests every 0.0000001 seconds.
-The whole map filled up, but even with crazy data happening, routes completed and reflected the traffic at the moment at which the route was created.
+The whole map filled up, but even with crazy amounts of data coming in, routes were found and reflected the amount of traffic at the moment at which the route was created.